Democratic Labor Party (Australia, 1955): Decline

 In 1973, it was reported that the Country Party and the DLP were considering a merger.
-In response, Gough Whitlam said he "would be delighted to see 'the old harlot churched'".
+In response, Gough Whitlam said he was delighted to see "the old harlot churched".

 By this point, the party's emphasis on Senate results had led to a steady decline in their primary vote for the House of Representatives, and according to Tom King of Australian National University a large amount of the support for the DLP by this point came as a result of protest votes against the two major parties, rather than any definitive ideological base.
 A softening of attitudes towards Communism both in Australia and within the Catholic Church meant that the party increasingly sounded old-fashioned and ideologically adrift, a perception that was not helped by the advanced age of the DLP's parliamentarians.

-In 1974 Whitlam appointed Gair as ambassador to the Republic of Ireland in a successful bid to split the DLP and remove its influence.
+In 1974, Whitlam appointed Gair as ambassador to Ireland in a successful bid to split the DLP and remove its influence.
 The party lost all its Senate seats at the 1974 federal election.

+In April 1976, the Queensland and South Australian branches of the DLP were dissolved.
+The party only stood candidates in Victoria at the 1977 federal election, without success.
+In April 1978 it was reported in The Bulletin that the New South Wales state council would meet in June 1978 to determine the future of the party.

-By 1978, DLP branches in all states other than Victoria had ceased to operate.
-In 1978, the Victorian branch voted to dissolve The vote to dissolve was carried by 110 votes to 100.
-Some members of the party refused to accept the vote and formed a new DLP, which they claimed was a continuation of the original DLP.
+In March 1978, the Victorian branch voted to dissolve.
+The vote to dissolve was carried by 110 votes to 100.
+Some members of the party refused to accept the vote and formed a continuity DLP, which they claimed was a continuation of the original DLP.
+However, that claim was disputed by almost all the officers of the original DLP.